 What We Do

-The Bond Accountability Commission is an independent, non-profit, all-volunteer organization appointed by the chair of the Board of Education in consultation with Cleveland Mayor Frank Jackson.
+The Bond Accountability Commission is an independent, non-profit, all-volunteer organization appointed by the chair of the Board of Education in consultation with the Cleveland Mayor.

 In authorizing the current BAC, the Board of Education resolved that the Commission’s responsibilities include monitoring implementation of and revisions to the Facilities Master Plan; working to review the design, engineering, contract bidding and awards, procurement, and construction of projects funded by the voter-approved Issue 14 and Issue 4; communicating its findings to the community; regularly reporting to the Board; holding public meetings; and issuing an annual report.